JAIME-FAJARDO/ColorPicker/README.md

 # fullstack-coursework
-To ipmrove is to change.
+To improve is to change.